Skip to content

 • Large scale legal entity reduction project for a major communications group.

-• Advising a Council based in the North West on the transfer of its subsidiary’s property portfolio up to the Council, followed by the wind down and subsequent solvent liquidation of that company.
+• Advising a UK Council on the transfer of its subsidiary’s property portfolio up to the Council, followed by the wind down and subsequent solvent liquidation of that company.

 • Working with an international metal producer to successful implement a strategy to deal with the large number of employee claims they had received in a number of subsidiary companies, which included negotiations with insurers, solicitors and the FSCS.